El Yunque Puerto Rico

 The El Yunque Rainforest is a cool, mountainous, sub tropical rainforest.
 The true sub tropical ‘Rain forest’ occupies very little area in Puerto Rico, only a single, crescent shaped, band on the windward side of the El Yunque mountains.

 It lies wholly within the El Yunque National Forest Reserve.
-This life zone is characterized by an annual total of 3,400 mm of rain.
-The trade winds blow from the north east and these mountains ( 3,500 ft elev. ) are in the north easternmost part of Puerto Rico.
+This life zone has an annual total of 3,400 mm of rain.
+The trade winds blow from the north east.
+The mountains ( 3,500 ft elev. ) are in the north easternmost part of Puerto Rico.
 As the warm moist air rises when it meets the mountains and cools off, it dumps the rain and intensifies the wind.

 One of the Oldest Reserves